Siemens C651: Cancelled refurbishment

 In 2015, refurbishment contracts for all 19 C651 train sets were awarded to Singapore Rail Engineering (SRE).
 When completed, these upgrades would have addressed components such as doors and brakes that have been the primary cause of delays owing to train faults.
 The changes planned included re-signalling, refurbishing the propulsion system, air-conditioning system, auxiliary power system, interior saloon with modifying handrails, replacement of the gangway connections and improving the exterior of the trains.
 Upgraded trains would also have had sensors that carry vital information on the train's state of health for improved operation and maintenance of the train set.

 Refurbishment works began in January 2016, starting with EMU 217/218.
-The refurbished trains would also have included STARIS version 2.0 dynamic route map displays and the replacement of its propulsion system by Toshiba with Permanent Magnet Synchronous Motor (PMSM) similar to re-tractioned C151 trains.
+The refurbished trains would also have included dynamic route map displays running on STARiS 2.0 and the replacement of its propulsion system by Toshiba with Permanent Magnet Synchronous Motor (PMSM) similar to re-tractioned C151 trains.
 The refurbishment of all 19 C651 trains was projected to be completed by 2019.

-However, in September 2018, SMRT announced that both the C651 refurbishment works and the C151 re-tractioning project had been prematurely terminated.
-At the time of project termination, refurbishment works were conducted on the three prototype trainsets and testing works had not been fully completed.
+In September 2018, SMRT announced that both the C651 refurbishment works and the C151 re-tractioning project had been prematurely terminated.
+At the time of project termination, refurbishment works had been conducted on the three prototype trainsets, with testing works incomplete.